About the project

 This important site was named in 1985 to the U.S. National Register of Historic Places in recognition of its historical significance and worthiness of preservation.
 Only through the efforts of Space Center Houston can the general public visit the control room area and experience its authenticity.

-The restoration of Apollo Mission Control Center features the authentic consoles used to monitor nine Gemini, all Apollo Moon missions and 21 space shuttle missions.
+The restoration of Apollo Mission Control features the authentic consoles used to monitor nine Gemini, all Apollo Moon missions and 21 space shuttle missions.
 These missions include the flight of Apollo 11 that first landed men on the Moon, the Apollo 13 mission that famously experienced an in-flight emergency and 40 other space missions.

-More than just a site where history was made, Apollo Mission Control Center is a symbol of the dedicated team that made history over and over.
+More than just a site where history was made, Apollo Mission Control is a symbol of the dedicated team that made history over and over.
 It did so through a process that continues to inspire scientists, engineers and astronauts to tackle the technological and scientific challenges of today and tomorrow.

-The fully restored Apollo Mission Control Center pays tribute to this achievement and has inestimable value to future educational programs that encourage young people to pursue careers in science, technology, engineering and math (STEM).
+The fully restored Apollo Mission Control pays tribute to this achievement and has inestimable value to future educational programs that encourage young people to pursue careers in science, technology, engineering and math (STEM).

 In late spring 2017, a consultation process took place with retired Apollo flight controllers, the National Park Service, JSC and Space Center Houston to develop specific recommendations for the restoration, all in accordance with the Secretary of the Interior’s Standards for the Treatment of Historic Properties.